 Vernon also points out that a lot of people associate rose perfumes with the smell of straight-up roses, which in the perfume industry is known as a ‘soliflore’ (a one-note fragrance).
 “What do we associate that smell with?
 Potpourri,” says Vernon, “and what do we associate potpourri with?
 The bathroom.”
 It’s more than likely, continues Vernon, that you’re not going to want to wear a bathroom smell.
 And she’s got a point.
 I want my straight rose scents in baklava and baklava only.

 Up until now, the rose suffered from a serious lack of imagination and innovation.
 But one of the main reasons why it's setting tongues wagging again is the way perfumers are pairing it with lighter, fruitier notes, which make the typically quite cloying rose much more wearable.
 I’ve noticed perfumers making a beeline for tangy citrus notes like bergamot and grapefruit to make an almost effervescent, sparkling fragrance that isn’t too sweet.
-Just look at On a Date from Maison Margiela which is equal parts juicy (from the grape and blackcurrant) and rose, or Fenty Eau de Parfum, which leans into fizzy tangerine.
+Just look at Régime des Fleurs Little Flower, which is equal parts juicy as it is warm, or Liis Rose Struck, which offsets rose with a light dash of tea and tangerine.
+Then there’s Fenty Eau de Parfum, which also leans into fizzy tangerine.

 “Rose fragrances have always been around,” says Mona Kattan, founder of viral perfume brand Kayali, “but it’s been really interesting to see how they have evolved,” she adds.
 Kattan thinks that beauty brands are modernizing the typically old-fashioned note, and therefore attracting a newer and younger demographic.
 Take the Kayali Sweet Diamond Pink Pepper 25 Eau de Parfum, for example.
 It pairs two different roses: Bulgarian rose (which evokes notes of honey, raspberry and green leaves) and rose centifolia (sweet but also slightly spicy) with gingery turmeric and zippy Sichuan pepper.
 “In the same way we see trends in fashion, we see cycles in perfumery, too,” says Kattan, who also adores Tom Ford’s Rose Prick (a rich and fiery rose) and the sugary goodness of Mancera’s Roses Vanille.